kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 and triples and train a model.
 I know, not very exciting, but you're likely to extract much higher quality triples and much more cheaply.

-## Note on Developing RAG Systems That Use Both Structured & Unstructured Data
+## Agents: Developing RAG Systems That Use Both Structured & Unstructured Data
 In my last post and this one, I covered RAG systems using structured and unstructured data.
 There are several tools you can use to develop RAG systems that retrieve data from both structured records or conditionally from one or the other.
 [LangChain Agents](https://python.langchain.com/docs/modules/agents/)